 The ark itself was a rebuke.

-*Obedience that trusts God over popular opinion always looks foolish—until the rain falls.
+Hey Noah, obedience that fully trusts in God over popular opinion always looks so foolish—until the rain begins to fall.

 Modern Parallel: